[ESPN] 2025年NBA模拟选秀:基于交易和最新情报的选秀预测

 Harper is all but assured to hear his name called with the No. 2 pick, with rival teams saying the Spurs have shown zero interest in engaging in trade conversations.
 The franchise is taking a patient approach to building out its roster around Victor Wembanyama, viewing Harper as another cornerstone.
 Harper has visited the Spurs in San Antonio, and hosted the front office privately, appearing to have considerable enthusiasm for joining the storied franchise as it looks to return to championship contention.

-The 19-year-old’s combination of size, shot-creating prowess, passing creativity, finishing skill and scoring instincts makes him the type of lead guard and offensive engine that is coveted in today’s NBA, as his strong frame appears well-suited for playing through the physically demanding vigor required in the playoffs.
+The 19-year-old’s combination of size, shot-creating, passing and finishing skills makes him the type of lead guard and offensive engine that is coveted in today’s NBA, as his strong frame appears well-suited for playing through the physically demanding vigor required in the playoffs.
 The challenge of acquiring these types of players has made the Spurs reluctant to pass on the opportunity to add Harper. – Givony

 3. Philadelphia 76ers